Smile-SA/gdpr-dump/CONTRIBUTING.md

 - database: `tests` (can be changed by setting the `$DB_NAME` environment variable)
 - user: `tests` (can be changed by setting the `$DB_USER` environment variable)
 - password: `tests` (can be changed by setting the `$DB_PASSWORD` environment variable)

-## Database Driver Compatibility

-As of now, GdprDump only supports the pdo_mysql driver.

-To add compatibility with other drivers, the following actions would be required:

-- Replace the mysqldump-php dependency by a tool that is compatible with multiple drivers.
-- Make the database name optional in the DatabaseConfig class.
-- Add driver specific parameters to the schema.json file.
-- Replace the "SET" queries that define SQL variables by a database agnostic implementation.